9 Blogging Best Practices for Nonprofit Organizations

 • Accessible content, with alternative text for images, captions for videos and audio elements, sufficient color contrast, and other usability must-haves.

-• Simple language free of jargon.
-Casual content makes your blog more welcoming to new audiences.
+• Simple, jargon-free language to make your blog more welcoming to new audiences.

 Inclusive and accessible content provides a better online experience for all website users and shows supporters that your organization values their individual needs.